jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/comparison-of-battery-technology.md

 https://www.crowdsupply.com/electronut-labs/snapvcc

 # Uninterruptable Power Supply (UPS)
-Adafruit [PowerBoost 1000C Charger][19] is a DC/DC boost converter module that can be powered by any 3.7V LiIon/LiPoly battery, and convert the battery output to 5.2V DC for running your 5V projects.
+Adafruit's [PowerBoost 1000C Charger][19] is a DC/DC boost converter module that can be powered by any 3.7V LiIon/LiPoly battery, and convert the battery output to 5.2V DC for running your 5V projects.
 Best of all, it has built-in load-sharing battery charger circuit.